Academic Advancement Initiative

 and then vote on whether or not to be represented by a union.

 - 1934 Longshore Strike -

 students play the role of the different labor and community interest groups in

 the 1934 Longshore Workers’ Strike in San Francisco.
 They must decide on

 whether or not to support the strike as a community.

 Voices and Images Initiative

-We bring academic and labor leaders and experts in the field together with community college students, faculty, and staff through lectures, film series, campus workshops and special events.
-We sponsor speaker and film series and provide resources for organizing events on campus:
+We bring academic and labor leaders and experts in the field together with community college students, faculty, and staff through lectures, film series, workshops, speaker panels, debates, and other types of events.
+We sponsor events and provide resources for organizing events on campus such as: